abbreviatedman/diner/docs/introduction/what.md

 Now, when I say "Diner Architecture", I'm describing a state management architecture most famously used by Dan Abramov in designing Redux (and since by a few others).
 There are other, similar architectures as well, and we'll discuss the Diner Architecture and alternatives in further detail in our [Diner Architecture][Diner Architecture] section.

-But first it may help to illustrate in code what a Diner Architecture looks like.
-Let's begin as all diners begin: with a [Menu][Menu].
+But now that you know what it's for, [What's A Diner Architecture Look Like?][What's A Diner Architecture Look Like?]

 [Diner Architecture]: ../architecture/centrality.md
-[Menu]: ../basicUsage/menu.md
+[What's A Diner Architecture Look Like?]: ./look.md